-Irises have a few needs.
+Irises have few needs.
 But they really need those few things:

 Rhizomes and Roots

 In the above photo, you see the rhizome and roots of an iris.
-The large brown part is the rhizome.
-The long slender roots are the only part that should be underground.
+The large brown part that slightly resembles a potato, is the rhizome.
+The long, slender, roots, including the almost hair-like roots are the only parts that should be underground.

 Properly planted irises should look like little potatoes lying on the ground, as shown in the next photo.
-These are very drought-tolerant plants.
-So, if planted underneath the soil, or if mulched, the rhizomes will rot due to too much moisture.
+These are very drought-tolerant plants, which means they don't like a lot of water.
+So, if planted underneath the soil, or if mulched, the rhizomes will eventually rot due to excess moisture.

 Irises Too Crowded

-The above photo was taken in February or March after a very mild winter.
-The irises had just begun a new period of growth.
-They appear to have been planted correctly by the previous owner of this property, but they have grown far too crowded.
+The above photo was taken in February or March in Zone 7b after a very mild winter.
+The irises had just begun a period of new growth.
+They appeared to have been planted correctly by the previous owner of that property, but they had grown far too crowded.
 It was past time for them to be divided.

-Again, the best time to do this is from July through September.
-But it can be done at any time.
-I usually do it in late autumn or late winter because it is often too hot from July through September.
-However, if done in late winter or early spring, they probably will not bloom that year.
+Again, the best time to do this is from July through September, but it can be done at any time in the south.
+I usually do it in late autumn or early-to-mid-winter because it is often too hot from July through September, and it’s getting hotter each year.

 A Temporary Fix for Over-Crowded Irises

-If you do not have time to dig up the irises and separate them, there is another way.
-Be aware this is only a temporary fix.
+If you do not have time to dig up your irises and separate them, there is another way.
+Be aware, this is only a temporary fix.

 Take a good look at your crowded irises.
 You will see some of the older, original rhizomes, from which newer plants have grown.
 Now that the newer plants are large enough, the older, "parent" plant can be removed.
-In this photo I have circled in yellow some older rhizomes to be removed.
-The pink circles are around two plants that I will dig up and place in another bed.
-The others I will leave in the same location until I decide what to do with them.
+In the photo above I circled in yellow some older rhizomes to be removed.

 Take a sharp knife or, if stooping down is a problem for you, use a sharp shovel to sever the connection between the parent plant and the younger off-shoot plants.
 Then simply pick up the older rhizome and examine all sides of it.

-If that older rhizome has the little rows of holes made by iris borers, (they're usually on the bottom) or if it is shriveled, soft, or has any wet rot, put it into the trash can.
-Do not put into your compost bin, because you could introduce the borers or any mold or disease from the rot into your compost.
+If that older rhizome has little rows of holes made by iris borers, (they're usually on the bottom) or if it is shriveled, soft, or has any wet rot, put it into the trash can.
+DO NOT put into your compost bin, because you could introduce the borers or any mold or disease from the rot into your compost.

-On the other hand, if it has a tiny new sprout on the side, give a chance.
+On the other hand, if it has a tiny new sprout on the side, give it a chance.
 Plant it and see what happens.
-If it has no roots, just lay it on bare soil, and press some soil up to it, but do not cover it — I have actually seen these plants take root when just lying on the ground.
+If it has no roots, just lay it on bare soil, and press some soil up to it, but do not cover it.
 Then just give nature time to do her work.
+I have actually seen these plants take root when just lying on the ground.

 Never Mulch Irises